Tyrrrz/YoutubeExplode/ReadMe.md

 await youtube.Videos.Streams.DownloadAsync(streamInfo, $"video.{streamInfo.Container}");
 ```

-> While it may be tempting to just always use muxed streams, given that they contain both audio and video, it's important to note that they are limited in quality and don't go beyond 720p30.
+> Note that while it may be tempting to just always use muxed streams, given that they contain both audio and video, it's important to note that they are limited in quality and don't go beyond 720p30.
 If you want to download the video in maximum quality, you need to download the audio-only and video-only streams separately and then mux them together on your own using tools like [FFmpeg](http://ffmpeg.org).
 You can also use [YoutubeExplode.Converter](https://github.com/Tyrrrz/YoutubeExplode.Converter) which wraps FFmpeg and provides an extension point for YoutubeExplode to download videos directly.

 #### Downloading closed captions

-Closed captions can be downloaded similarly to media streams.
+Closed captions can be downloaded in a similar way to media streams.
 To get the list of available closed caption tracks, call `Videos.ClosedCaptions.GetManifestAsync(...)`:

 ```csharp